I'm Planning a Build

 This often sits alongside technical SEO and performance work, because inaccessible interfaces, weak semantics, and slow journeys tend to show up together.

 Codebase audits are useful when a product still works, but the team is paying too much for every change.
-I review structure, repeated patterns, avoidable complexity, rendering cost, and the places where delivery risk is being hidden inside everyday implementation choices.
+I review structure, repeated patterns, avoidable complexity, rendering cost, and the places where release risk is being hidden inside everyday implementation choices.

 The output is not a theoretical rewrite plan.
 It is a practical view of what to simplify, what to leave alone, and where optimisation would make the biggest difference to release confidence.